 The Parent Company recognizes an allowance for expected credit losses (ECLs) for all debt instruments not held at FVTPL.
 ECLs represent credit losses that reflect an unbiased and probability-weighted amount which is determined by evaluating a range of possible outcomes, the time value of money and reasonable and supportable information about past events, current conditions and forecasts of future economic conditions.
 ECLs are based on the difference between the contractual cash flows due in accordance with the contract and all the cash flows that the Parent Company expects to receive, discounted at an approximation of the original effective interest rate.
-The expected cash flows will include cash flows from the sale of collateral held or other credit losses expected to arise over the life of the asset (the lifetime ECL), unless there has been no significant increase in credit risk (SICR) since origination, in which case, the allowance is based on the 12-month ECL.
+The expected cash flows will include cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms.
+The ECL allowance is based on the credit losses expected to arise over the life of the asset (the lifetime ECL), unless there has been no significant increase in credit risk (SICR) since origination, in which case, the allowance is based on the 12-month ECL.
 The 12-month ECL is the portion of lifetime ECL that results from default events on a financial instrument that are possible within the 12 months after the reporting date.
 Lifetime ECL are credit losses that results from all possible default events over the expected life of a financial instrument.